 Plus, winter can be a testing time for pets and their owners, so make sure you get in touch with any concerns.
-We’re here to help with any worries you may have, whether behavioural (try asking our vet nurse Anna) or medical (ask for an appointment with our vet Patrick).
+We’re here to help with any worries you may have, whether behavioural (try asking our vet nurse Sarah) or medical (ask for an appointment with our vet Patrick).

 Our three best gift ideas for cats…